cym123/dino-llm/README.md

 source .venv/bin/activate
 ```

-**Prerequisites**: Mini-SGLang relies on CUDA kernels that are JIT-compiled.
+**Prerequisites**: Dino-llm relies on CUDA kernels that are JIT-compiled.
 Ensure you have the **NVIDIA CUDA Toolkit** installed and that its version matches your driver's version.
 You can check your driver's CUDA capability with `nvidia-smi`.

 ### 2. Installation

-Install Mini-SGLang directly from the source:
+Install Dino-llm directly from the source:

 ```bash
 git clone https://github.com/cym123/dino-llm.git